devmchou/nyc-vehicle-collisions/README.md

 - Extract: Ingestion occurs by querying the data from the NYC Open Data API endpoint.
 - Load: The raw CSV data is loaded into Google Cloud Storage.
-- Transform: Bruin is used for the data transformation into progressively more analysis-ready BigQuery tables.
+- Transform: Bruin is used for the data transformation into progressively more analysis-ready BigQuery datasets.

 ## Data Model